 - Assess for vaginal hematoma

-If bleeding is due to vaginal hematoma, rest and application of an ice pack may be sufficient treatment
+If bleeding is due to a vaginal hematoma, rest and application of an ice pack may be sufficient treatment

 - Monitor intake and output for 30ml – 50 ml/hr urine output; may require indwelling catheter insertion for accurate measurement

-Decreased urine output may be a sign of hematomas that put pressure on the urethra, or may be a late sign of hypovolemic shock.
+Decreased urine output may be a sign of hematomas that put pressure on the urethra, or maybe a late sign of hypovolemic shock.

 Watch hematocrit and clotting levels to know if blood transfusion is necessary and for signs and severity of DIC.